listenzcc/BCI-flask-backend/readme.md

 RESPONSE:
 The response is the updated post body:

-- model_path: the path of the model file.
+- model_path: the path of the model file and the checksum of the file.
+The format is /path/to/model,checksum.
-- checksum: the checksum of the model file.
+- model_name: the name of the model.
+The format is `org_id\nuser_id\nproject_name\ndatetime\nrandom`.
-- created_by
+- created_by: the creator's signature.

 ## Configuration